+- Over or under watering planting media and young seedlings.
 Using a media like coconut pith or coir is a wonderful way to control the moisture content-especially if you water from the bottom.
 The coir wicks water as needed so seeds don’t get soggy.
 Don’t forget to add diluted fertilizer within 72 hours after the first leaves appear.

+- Growing in low-light conditions.
 South facing windows may work well, as long as the spot isn’t drafty and daylight lengths are greater than 12 hours.
 Supplementing with grow lights (up to 18 hours of light) will speed up growth.
 Make sure to read the directions for each grow light as it’s a common mistake to place the light source too far away from the plants.

+- Temperatures too cool for optimal root growth.
 Cool temperatures on the surface encourage compact growth, but roots need warmth.
 Adding bottom heat with a seedling heat mat encourages healthy root growth, which makes for healthy plants.
 Make sure to use a media that won’t dry out too quickly with bottom heat.

+- Plant more than you’ll need.
 It’s also a good idea to plant more seeds than you will need.
 This will allow you to pick the healthiest starts to plant.